The British Council is the United Kingdom’s international organisation for cultural relations and educational opportunities.

 - are coherent and consistent with other British Council global policy statements including the Fair Competition statement.

-- In line with the principles above, the British Council does not partner with or accept sponsorship from any business in either the tobacco or the pornography sector.
+In line with the principles above, the British Council does not partner with or accept sponsorships from any business in either the tobacco or the pornography sector.

 We will provide adequate and appropriate resources to implement this policy and will ensure it is communicated and understood.

 The British Council will review this global policy statement annually to reflect new legal and regulatory developments and ensure good practice.

 This global policy statement was approved by Sir Ciarán Devane, Chief Executive, in March 2020 and is due for review in March 2021.